AedynLadd/sysc4906-termProject/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials. <br/>
 │ <br/>
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. <br/>
-│   └── figures        <- Generated graphics and figures to be used in reporting <br/>
 │ <br/>
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. <br/>
 │                         generated with `pip freeze > requirements.txt` <br/>